wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/application-lifecycle-management/includes/3-solutions.md

 - Multiple solutions
 - Multiple solutions with shared components

 By creating a single solution, you will establish a working set of customizations.
-This approach helps makes it easier to find items that you have customized.
+This approach helps make it easier to find items that you have customized.
 Additionally, this approach is recommended when you only want to create a single managed solution.
 If you think that you might have to split up the solution in the future, consider using multiple solutions.

 If you have two unrelated solutions that don’t share components, the most direct approach is to create two unmanaged solutions.